ScienceExp/Unity-FOV-Terrain-Generator/README.md

 The generator scripts are in the **fovTerrainGenerator** folder.

-In the components folder is he **TerrainStreamer** component.
+In the components folder is the **TerrainStreamer** component.
 Put this on any game object and add a camera and a Terrain or TerrainObject prefab as the terrain.

-In the **classes** folder is **TerrainsInTriangle** ?? this is where the main calculations happen.
+In the **classes** folder is **TerrainsInTriangle** <- this is where the main calculations happen.

 If you have any suggestions of ways to optimize, let me know.